johchai/react-fastify-starter/README.md

 A starter full-stack monorepo template for CRUD dashboards and web apps — with a type-safe, dockerized backend (Fastify, TypeScript, PostgreSQL, Prisma), a simple frontend (React, Vite, Tailwind CSS), and OpenAPI-powered type sharing.

-This is just my personal playground for my full-stack projects, nothing serious!

 ## 🔧 To-Do

 - Add production deployment instructions.
-- Add initial seed user and post.

 ---